What are High Holidays like at Jewish Gateways?

 On Rosh Hashanah and Yom Kippur mornings we have:

-The hands-on holiday activities are led by a teacher near the services.
-Older children can participate in the activities on their own while adults attend regular services; younger children can participate with their families.
+The holiday activities are led by a teacher near the services.
+Older children can participate on their own while adults attend regular services; younger children can participate with their families.

 You are also welcome to bring children to the regular services.

-If your children need to move around or take a break, feel free to be with them -- or let them play on their own, depending on their ages -- at the playground or the picnic tables, both of which are near the tent in which we hold services.
-Books and art supplies are also available for children and families to use as you choose.
+If your children need to move around or take a break, feel free to be with them--or let them play on their own, depending on their ages--at the playground or the picnic tables, both of which are near the tent in which we hold services.
+Books and art supplies are also available for children, families, and all to enjoy.